Singapore to replace colour-coded Dorscon framework with situational tier system

 In laying out the changes to the legislation, Mr Ong said that as opposed to colours, it is more intuitive to tell the public that there is an outbreak, threat or emergency, and that the law would also spell out what measures would take place under each state.

 “Will this therefore prevent the panic buying that we saw during Covid-19 when we changed Dorscon to yellow and orange?
 Indeed, not on its own.
-If we just change colour to descriptors, there’s no reason why panic will just disappear,” he said.
+If we just change colour to descriptors, there is no reason why panic will just disappear,” he said.

 “Whether people panic during a crisis depends a lot on the information they are getting, and whether they know what to do, to protect themselves and contribute towards societal resilience.
 If people listen to rumours, do not know what to do, they are likely to rush to the supermarkets and stock up on toilet paper and instant noodles.”